mturk/svcbatch/README.md

   If **-r** command line option is defined its parameter will be used as additional argument send to the **program**.

-  Use multiple **-r** command options if multiple arguments are required.

 * **-n [prefix]**